tzagim/telegram_login/README.md

 Signed in successfully as YOUR_NAME; remember to not break the ToS or you will risk an account ban!
 Session string: abcdefghig-klmnopqr=
 ```

+**Do not disconnect `SHORT_APP_NAME` from the list of connected devices, this will cause the user to no longer be able to connect with the created string, it will be necessary to create a new one.**